Extensive training in both modern and post-modern theories of counselling

 Focus on the collaboration between school and community

 Professionals in education and social services sectors who wish to embark on specialised training in educational counselling.
-The programme aims to help participants establish their professional membership in professional counselling associations, finally leading to the status of certified counsellors.
+The programme aims to help participants establish their professional membership in professional counselling associations, such as the Hong Kong Professional Counselling Association, eventually leading to the status of certified counsellors.